Leading Slide Bearing Manufacturers

 Types of Slide Bearings

 Slide bearings can be categorized according to the bearing load direction.
 This categorization divides sliding bearings into two types: axial thrust sliding bearings and radial sliding bearings.
 The material of the shaft also determines how they are categorized.
-Bronze bearings, cast iron bearings, plastic bearings, jewel bearings, carbon bearings, etc., are several types of slide bearings.
+Bronze bearings, cast iron bearings, plastic bearings, jewel bearings, carbon bearings, and more are several types of slide bearings that serve diverse applications and industries.

 Type Based on Bearing Load Direction